Tips for Getting PHP to Work With Go, Rust, and C++ Using Foreign Function Interface

 php php/php_fib.php

-Then, we went to the php folder and ran our script (or via the Makefile – make run).
-NOTE: In the php script in FFI::cdef the paths to the .so files are hardcoded, so for everything to work, please run through make run.
+Then we can go to the php folder and run our script (or via the Makefile - make run).
+I also want to pay attention to the fact that in the php script in FFI :: cdef the paths to the .so files are hardcoded, so for everything to work, please run through make run.
 The result of the work is as follows:

 1. [PHP] execution time: 8.6763260364532 Result: 144